CX-Box/cxbox-doc/docs/widget/fields/field/input/input.md

                 }
             ```
 ## Sorting
-`Sorting` function allows to sort in ascending or descending order.
+`Sorting` allows you to sort data in ascending or descending order.
-The records in descending order by default.
-It orders by value numbers, then by alphabet.
+`Input field` is a text field, so lexicographic sorting is used for it

 ### How does it look?
 === "List widget"